cleary/ansible-tidalcycles/README.md

  - non-linux environments

 # usage:
-This repository is uses git-submodules for roles, so the following clone command is required:
+This repository uses git-submodules for roles, so the following clone command is required:

 ```
 sudo apt install ansible git